suncoast-devs/intro-to-web-test-drive/chapter-2/00-intro-to-css/assignment.md

-# It all starts with HTML
+# CSS all the things .

 During the course,you will be building a website for your new chain of restaurants.
 This will have a few pages and will serve for us as a playground to learn about web development.